kunjan2021/kunjan2021/README.md

 - 🔭 I’m currently working Fulltime in Healthcare and learning Frontend Web Development

-- 🌱 I’m currently learning JavaScript and (!React)
+- 🌱 I’m currently learning JavaScript and (!React).

 - ❓Reach out to me if you are feeling low, I watch/read a lot of motivational and inspirational content